not-panso/ruffle-games/README.md

 </div>
 ```

-and in the "ur game name" put the name of the game that is on the site
+and in the "your game name" put the name of the game that is on the site